JeremiahAdebayo/Nightfall/README.md

 ### Finding 1: the paper's confidence reweighting doesn't survive INT8 quantization

 Applying the same softmax-based confidence reweighting scheme (tuned for fp32 feature scales) to INT8-extracted features collapsed image AUROC from 0.997 to 0.518 (near chance) on the bottle category.
-A temperature sweep (0.1 to 128) showed no genuine calibration point -- every temperature that "recovered" AUROC did so by pushing the reweighting mechanism toward a no-op (uniform weights), not by restoring real confidence discrimination. **Resolution**: `MemoryBankConfig.use_reweighting` is a documented flag; the INT8 inference path disables reweighting and scores directly on raw max nearest-neighbor distance (0.894 AUROC on bottle -- a real, honest cost of quantization, not swept under the rug).
+A temperature sweep (0.1 to 128) showed no genuine calibration point -- every temperature that "recovered" AUROC did so by pushing the reweighting mechanism toward a no-op (uniform weights), not by restoring real confidence discrimination. **Resolution**: `MemoryBankConfig.use_reweighting` is a documented flag; the INT8 inference path disables reweighting and scores directly on raw max nearest-neighbor distance (0.894 AUROC on bottle -- a real, honest cost of quantization).

 ### Finding 2: train/test feature-space consistency is non-negotiable